Task Force to Bring Back the Don: History

 On September 7, 1989, city council established the Interim Task Force on the Don River Clean-Up.
 The impetus for the creation of the Task Force was a public meeting held 5 months earlier on April 1, 1989 at the Ontario Science Centre attended by about 500 people who were interested in cleaning up the Don.
 At the time the Don River was seriously neglected and polluted.
-At the same time, an article entitled "Rebirth of a Rive"' was published in the Globe and Mail newspaper that detailed the current state of the river and its issues and challenges.
+At the same time, an article entitled "Rebirth of a River" was published in the Globe and Mail newspaper that detailed the current state of the river and its issues and challenges.

 In 1991, the Task Force published a book entitled Bringing Back the Don.
 The book detailed visions for restoration of the Don Valley potential methods for doing so.

 In addition to the advisory committee, the Task Force sponsored restoration projects.
 These included tree plantings and wetland restorations.
 In 1996 the Task Force launched a major wetland restoration project called the "Demonstration Wetland".
 It was later renamed "Chester Springs Marsh".
 Two basins were excavated adjacent to the river and these periodically flood with river water.

 The Task Force either created or enhanced four more wetlands in the Don Valley and another three in nearby tributary ravines.

 The Task Force advised the city on environment related issues including the sewer use bylaw, road salt reduction, snow dump sites, the Wet Weather Flow Master Plan, and flood protection of the lower Don.

 The Task Force also sought to create a naturalized mouth for the Don River, which empties into a concrete lined harbour waterway called the Keating Channel.